 This is often called bypass surgery.
 Not everyone with angina can have this surgery, and you should only receive it after a period of discussion with your doctor.
-Ask any questions you may have, and make sure that you make your own choice whether to go ahead with the surgery.
+Ask any questions you may have, and make your own choice on whether to go ahead with the surgery.